ollien/bittorrent-sync-web-client/README.md

 A web client for BitTorrent Sync, using cherrypy and Project Polymer.

-This was made so in order to switch from BitTorrent Sync from Dropbox, since the major dealbreaker was that BitTorrent Sync didn't have a web client.
+This can allow one to switch to BitTorrent Sync from Dropbox, since a major disadvantage to BitTorrentSync is that BitTorrent Sync doesn't have a web client.

-It can be run using uwsgi and nginx, using the below config for nginx, but it can be run without them.
+It can be run using uwsgi and nginx, using the below nginx config (Make sure to replace {{path/to/storage}} and {{path/to/static}} with a path to where btsync is storing directories and a path to the static files directory respectivley.), but it can be run without them.

 ```